About history, healing and fragility – the first Sapiegi Palace exhibition “Užovėja” opens its doors | Culture

 Virginija Januskevičiūtė: The main themes of the exhibition are healing and fragility, so they determined the selection of works.
 These themes were partly dictated by the history of the palace (it has served war in various ways or been used as barracks, asylum, hospital), its restoration process, but also the events and contexts that surrounded us while working on the exhibition.
 Finally, what role does Vilnius play in today’s geopolitical situation.

-The selection process was intuitive, it could be called an interview with the palace.
+The selection process was intuitive, it might be called an interview with the palace.
 We collected the works for the exhibition at a time when the palace was still closed, the restoration process was not finished (it is not finished, of course, even now), during which new questions, dilemmas, new information or new creative ideas appeared, which had a lot of influence on how the palace will look in the future.
 So the whole of the exhibition was taking shape at the same time as it gradually became clear what kind of place it would be.

 The history of the palace, the phenomena of public life related to it were revealed from new angles, all of this really involved us.
 Later, we unexpectedly learned that the artist Domas Noreika, who we previously knew as one of the owners of the Žeimių Manor and the founder of the residence and event program there, is implementing his master’s thesis in the field of restoration in the palace.
 His subjective approach helped reveal even more nuances of restoration and working with the past.